ghyslain/ghyslain.me/index.md

 **[CryptoProphet.co](https://web.archive.org/web/20180524165212/https://cryptoprophet.co/)** was a freemium forecasting SaaS used by over 700 cryptocurrency enthusiasts to predict and track prices via Telegram.

-The project is now closed due to a lack of traction but you can read more about the journey:
+The project is now closed but you can read more about the journey:

 - How I came up with the idea and iterated on the product: [Selling shovels in a gold rush: building a SaaS product for cryptocurrency enthusiasts (*Sept 17*)](https://medium.com/entrepreneurship-at-work/selling-shovel-during-the-gold-rush-building-a-saas-product-for-cryptocurrency-enthusiasts-7ff02bb0724e).